aravind-alpha/aravind-alpha/README.md

 ### Talking about Personal Stuffs:

-- 👯 &nbsp; Open to JavaScript Projects 🤞🏼
+- 👯 &nbsp; Open to work and collaborate in JavaScript Projects 🤞🏼
 - 🛠 &nbsp; Working with Web Components & React.js 🤩
-- 🎯 &nbsp; Focussing mainly on Web ✨
+- 🎯 &nbsp; Focussing mainly on Web Engineering ✨
-- 🚀 &nbsp; Mad about Web Performance 🧐
+- 🚀 &nbsp; Great with CSS & optimizing Web Performance 🧐
 - 👨🏻‍💻 &nbsp; Most of my projects are available [here](https://github.com/aravind-alpha?tab=repositories) 🤓
 - 💬 &nbsp; Connect with me on Twitter [@aravindviewz](https://twitter.com/aravindviewz) 🤗
 - 👾 &nbsp; TypeScript and CSS is 💛